At Adaptive Sports Association, our dedicated staff and Board of Directors allows us to provide outstanding adaptive sports programs.

 Assistant Program Director

 Beth came from Denver, where she ran an Adventure Education program at a high school, guided backpacking trips, and coached rock climbing and mountain biking.
 After a brief year in Michigan as an arborist and tree climber, it was time to return to the mountains!
 She joined the ASA team in July 2017 as the assistant program director.
-Beth is a Leave No Trace Master Educator, has her professional teaching license, Wilderness First Responder, AIARE Level 1, and AMGA Climbing Wall Instructor certifications.
-When not at work, she can be found on her mountain bike or motorcycle, skiing, climbing trees, playing her guitar, crafting, or cooking.
+Beth is a Leave No Trace Master Educator, has her professional teaching license, Wilderness First Responder, AIARE Level 1, AMGA Climbing Wall Instructor, PSIA Alpine Level 1 and PSIA Adaptive Alpine Cognitive/Visual Impairments Level 1 certifications, and is a commercial raft guide in Colorado.
+When not at work, she can be found running with Ruthie the dog, on her mountain bike or motorcycle, skiing, climbing trees, silversmithing, or cooking.

 Berrey, an Adventure Education Major from Northwest Arkansas, came to Adaptive Sports the summer of 2017 as an intern and joined the staff team the following winter.
 When she is not working with Adaptive Sports she can be found paddling with her raft racing team the San Juan Sirens, riding her bike, or soaking in sun where ever she can find it.
 Berrey is Swiftwater Rescue Certified, Wilderness First Responder Certified, and is a Certified Instructor on the Lower Animas.